Ginger Snaps Back: The Beginning (2004) is the second sequel to Ginger Snaps.

 - James is an arrogant, thuggish, and racist Sargent of Fort Bailey who regularly bullies everyone around him.
 Over the course of the film, he leaves one of his soldiers to be ripped apart by werewolves, attempts to rape Brigitte, throws a mixed race boy out of Fort Bailey to die after his father's death, and tries to batter Ginger herself when she shows up to rescue Brigitte.

 - Jerkass: Wallace, James, and Reverend Gilbert can all be quite aggressive, judgmental, cold, and just flat out unpleasant at times.
 The same is true of Claude and Cormac once they start following James more in the second half (although the worst Cormac does is knock down a woman they know has been infected).

 - Pyrrhic Victory: All the frontiersmen and natives are dead and Fort Bailey is burned to the ground, but the sisters walk away with their lives... and the werewolf curse.

 - Take a Third Option: The Hunter tells Brigitte that there are two options: kill Ginger and end the curse, or be killed by Ginger and doom the New World to be plagued by werewolves forever.
 At the end, Brigitte decides on a third option: she kills the Hunter and leaves with Ginger, willingly offering her arm to her sister to bite so that the two of them can be "together forever".

 - Wendigo: What the natives call the werewolves.
-The Frenchman calls them the Loup-Garou.
+Claude the Frenchman calls them the Loup-Garou.